2024-2026 joint management plan summary, razor clam (Siliqua patula)

 General overview/introduction and map

-When open, the recreational fishery for Razor clams is restricted to a daily limit of 25 clams and a total possession limit of 50 clams.
-There is no size limit for Razor Clams harvested recreationally.
-The recreational fishery has been closed since the 2020-21 season.
+When open, the recreational fishery for Razor clams is restricted to a daily and possession limit.
+Recreational harvestesr are required to hold a valid British Columbia Tidal Waters Sport Fishing Licence to harvest Razor clam.
+There is no size limit, and the recreational fishery has been closed since the 2020-21 season.

-For the 2022-23 season, the commercial and recreational fisheries continue to be closed as stock assessment from 2021 surveys indicates that pre-season biomass estimates are below the Limit Reference Point (LRP) and in the Critical Zone.
-The FSC fishery remains open for the 2022-23 season.
+For the 2024-25 season, the commercial and recreational fisheries continue to be closed as 2023 stock assessment surveys indicate pre-season biomass estimates are below the Limit Reference Point (LRP) and in the Critical Zone.
+The FSC fishery remains open for the 2024-25 season.

 Shared stewardship arrangements

-The Razor Clam fishery is currently managed jointly between the CHN and DFO.
-In addition to providing beach surveys, the Haida Fisheries Program provides biotoxin monitoring on a year round basis.
+CHN and DFO jointly manage the Razor clam fishery.
+In addition to providing beach surveys, the Haida Fisheries Program supports a biotoxin monitoring program on a year round basis.
 They also forward catch and effort data on a regular basis to the Department on behalf of all participants and licensees and monitor the catch and effort each month and in collaboration with DFO.

-Environment Canada conducts water quality surveys to assess the sanitary conditions in shellfish growing waters.
+Environment and Climate Change Canada conducts water quality surveys to assess the sanitary conditions in shellfish growing waters.

 Governance process

-The Razor Clam In-Season Management Committee has membership from the Razor Clam Diggers Association, CHN, Old Massett Village Council, DFO (Resource Management, Conservation and Protection), and Masset Razor Clam processors, and meets as needed in order to set the annual quota, opening times, and address other management issues.
+The Razor Clam In-Season Management Committee has membership from the Razor Clam Diggers Association, CHN, Old Massett Village Council, DFO (Resource Management, Conservation and Protection), and Masset Razor Clam processors.This Commitee meets as needed in order to set the annual quota, opening times, and address other management issues.

 Management of the fishery